ajaygtm/Moneyballing-Bank-Marketing/README.md

 ## Feature Engineering

-  **Feature Selection** is done to select the best variables for prediction.

-  A major problem associated with the given dataset is that it is *imbalanced.* So, **SMOTE** - a Synthetic Data Generation sampling method is used to overcome this problem.
+  **Feature Selection** is done to select the best variables for prediction.A major problem associated with the given dataset is that it is ***imbalanced.*** So, **SMOTE** - a Synthetic Data Generation sampling method is used to overcome this problem.

    [Feature Engineering folder](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/feature%20engineering) contains the respective code and explanation.

 ## Algorithms Used